kpartal1/advent-of-code2023/README.md

 ### Day 4:
 Technically both algorithms are O(n<sup>2</sup>) (kinda O(n<sup>3</sup>) because we do it for each line but its ok) because we compare all pairs of the winning numbers and the checker numbers.
 This could be "optimized" to be O(n) using set intersections, but since the arrays are only ever like 20 long, its faster to use the n<sup>2</sup> algorithm.
 There is also a prefix sum in part (b) which adds a second iteration over [0, n).

+### Day 5:
+Pretty sure that these are both O(kn) where n is the number of seeds and k is the length of the longest map.
+This is because for each seed, we go through each map to find the new seed value.
+Technically O(kn<sup>2</sup>) because we have to do this for every line, but I'm looking more granularly at how we operate on each map rather than on the whole dataset.

 Notes
 -----